 Richard won his re-election in a landslide - 520 to 17 electoral votes.
 Polls prior to the election also indicated that Richard would easily win.
 However, Richard’s re-election campaign was concerned about the Democratic candidate and broke into the Democratic National Election Headquarters in the Watergate complex.
 The following scandal that ensued is known as the Watergate Scandal.
 Although Richard attempted to downplay the event, the press ran with the story and an investigation ensued.
 Eventually it was proven the Richard had been made aware of the break-in and assisted in its cover-up.
-Amid calls for his impeachment, Richard chose to resign on August 9, 1974, passing the presidency to his vice-president Gerald Ford who had replaced Spiro Agnew, who resigned for reasons unrelated to Watergate.
+Amid calls for his impeachment, Richard chose to resign on August 9, 1974, passing the presidency to his new vice-president Gerald Ford, who replaced Spiro Agnew, who resigned for reasons unrelated to Watergate.
 Richard’s final meal in the White House included cottage cheese and pineapple slices.

 In September of 1974, President Ford granted Richard a “full, free, and absolute pardon,” after which, Richard released a statement apologizing for his actions.